SeaWeb

 SeaWeb is a nonprofit ocean conservation organization.
 Its mission is to raise public awareness, to advance science-based solutions, and mobilize decision-makers around ocean conservation.
 SeaWeb was founded in 1996 by the Environment Group of the Pew Charitable Trust as an initiative to promote ocean conservation issues for Americans.
 In 1999, SeaWeb became an independent 501(c)(3) organization, funded mostly from private charitable foundations, but also from individual contributions.
 In 2015, SeaWeb became part of The Ocean Foundation.

 Seafood Summit

-The SeaWeb Seafood Summit brings together global representatives from the seafood industry with leaders from the conservation community, academia, government and the media.
-The goal of the Summit is to define success and advance solutions in sustainable seafood by fostering dialogue and partnerships that lead to a seafood marketplace that is environmentally, socially and economically sustainable.
+The SeaWeb Seafood Summit brings together representatives from the global seafood industry, as well as leaders from the conservation community, academia, government, and the media.
+The stated aim of the summit is to advance sustainable seafood practices by fostering dialogue and partnerships intended to support an environmentally, socially, and economically sustainable seafood marketplace.
 The conference is produced in partnership by SeaWeb and Diversified Communications.